 Clinical and Laboratory Standards Institute.
 Performance Standards for Antimicrobial Susceptibility Testing: Fifteenth Informational Supplement M100-S15.
 CLSI, Wayne, PA, USA, 2005.

 Hou Y, Qiu Y, Vo NH et al. 23-O derivatives of OMT: highly active against H. influenzae.
 In: Abstracts of the Forty-third Interscience Conference on Antimicrobial Agents and Chemotherapy, Chicago, IL, 2003.
 Abstract F-1187, p.
 242. American Society for Microbiology, Washington, DC, USA.

 References to online material should be given in the reference list.
-It is important that the date you last accessed the site be included and that you check the site at the proof stage to ensure that the material is still available.
 Please note that URLs for the suppliers of materials must not be given in either the text or the references.
 The Journal does not accept any responsibility for the content of web pages cited.

 These should be employed sparingly and should be generally comprehensible without reference to the text.
 Each table should be supplied on a separate sheet and numbered consecutively using Arabic numerals in the order they are referred to in the text.
 Each must have a brief descriptive heading.
 Column headings must clearly explain the content of the column and indicate any units used.
 Footnotes should be kept to a minimum.

 Tables must be created using the Table function in Word; they must not be inserted as images.
 Each data item should occupy a single cell and return characters should not be used within any Table.
 JAC reserves the right to move complicated Tables to online-only Supplementary data.

 These must be employed sparingly to demonstrate important specific points.
 Figures should be numbered using Arabic numerals in the order in which they are referred to in the text.
 In figure LEGENDS, symbols should be described in words (e.g. filled circles, open squares etc.).